ESPN Layoffs Will Affect Familiar On-Air Talent

 Upcoming ESPN layoffs apparently will extend to familiar faces in front of the camera, those anchors and commentators which the media industry refers to as “talent,” according to a Sports Illustrated report, possibly amounting to about $100 million in salary cutbacks.

 In the summer of 2013, the self-named Worldwide Leader in Sports let go hundreds of behind-the-scenes production workers.
-This time evidently will be different, because viewers will be know, at least eventually by their absence, the on-air personalities getting their walking papers.
+This time evidently will be different, because viewers will know, at least eventually by their absence, the on-air personalities getting their walking papers.

 In the past several months, the Bristol-Connecticut-based TV/radio network has also cut ties with longtime hosts and panelists such as Chris Berman, among others.
 High-profile ESPN Grantland editor-in-chief Bill Simmons parted ways with ESPN in May 2015.